Portrait of Mlle. Lange as Danae: Impact

 Although Danae was exhibited for just a few days, it was demonstrated at the Louvre during the height of the French Directory.
 Wishing to be forgotten, Miss Lange left France for Italy, where she found a new foothold.
 Some years later, she returned to France to visit and see how the city had changed.
 There, she saw a print after Girodet's Danae, to which she remarked (Ce portrait me fera mourir de chagrin) that the painting would make her die of grief.
-Miss Lange remained in Florence until her death in 1816.
+After her brief return to France, Miss Lange moved back to Florence, but also spent time at her chateau in Bossey, near Lake Leman.
+Though her husband, Michel-Jean Simons, had gone bankrupt, his lack of funds did not affect her.
+She separated their money and continued to live well for the rest of her life.
+She died in 1825.

 Girodet himself later expressed remorse over creating the painting, and refused to show it to friends.